You have read the books. Listened to the podcasts. Watched the talks. Taken the courses. Written in the journals.

 Chapter IWhat does the research say about why self-help consumption fails?

-Research on self-analysis and behavior change, including Timothy Wilson and Daniel Gilbert's 2008 paper in Perspectives on Psychological Science, "Explaining Away: A Model of Affective Adaptation," documented that self-analysis often has no predictive value for actual behavior change.
-Understanding why you do something does not automatically produce doing it differently.
-The understanding is one layer.
-The behavior is another.
+Timothy Wilson and Daniel Gilbert's 2008 paper in Perspectives on Psychological Science, "Explaining Away: A Model of Affective Adaptation," found that explaining an experience drains its emotional charge.
+That is what insight does: it calms you.
+It does not redirect you.
+Understanding why you do something is one layer.
+Doing it differently is another.

 Wendy Wood, Jeffrey Quinn, and Deborah Kashy's 2002 paper in the Journal of Personality and Social Psychology, "Habits in Everyday Life," established habit formation depends on repetition in stable contexts, not insight or motivation.
 This is habit over insight as an empirical finding.
 Understanding does not rewire the behavior.
 Repetition in context does.